Where to Stay in Vienna in 2026: 6 Top Areas & Hotels

 view of an airport

-Whether you have a transfer or a super early flight, if you need a place to crash near the Vienna Airport, then you’re surely on the right page!
+Whether you have a transfer or a super-early flight, if you need a place to crash near Vienna Airport, you’re in the right place!

-I’ve looked on the web and found the best hotels right near Vienna International Airport, which is around 30 min away by car from Innere Stadt.
+I’ve looked online and found the best hotels near Vienna International Airport, which is around 30 min by car from Innere Stadt.

 • Luxury (€250 and up)